Chaaronn/Auto-PGN-Generator/README.md

 The list of available openings is small, as I am entering these manually for the time being while I work on main code.
 If you wish to add more, feel free.

-Example outputs can be found at: https://lichess.org/study/IDf2Qi7W
+Example outputs can be found [here](https://lichess.org/study/ALWFtlWD)